Skip to main content

 After creating an account, you will need to set up three things before you can send email using MailChannels Email API:

-2. A valid API key with the correct scope; and,
+1. A valid API key with api scope;

-3. A Domain Lockdown record in the DNS for each domain from which you plan to send email.
+2. A Domain Lockdown record in the DNS for each domain from which you plan to send email; and,

 To get started, sign into the MailChannels Console and navigate to Settings > Accounts.